Zabala9/JS-proyect/README.md

 ## Functionality & MVPs

 ### In Mister Poong, users will be able to:
-- The player can walk, jump, destoy walls, invert the gravity, swim, grab elements.
+- The player can walk, jump and destroy walls.
+- The player is able to pause the game.
 - Advance from one level to the next by collecting all the items.
-- The player starts with 3 lifes and the game will over if lose all lives falling into the gaps or lava.
+- The player starts with 3 lifes and the game will over if lose all lives falling into the gaps.

 ### In adition this project will include:
 - instructions